openstack/openstack-manuals/doc/config-ref-rst/source/block-storage/drivers/windows-iscsi-volume-driver.rst

 networks where the costs of a SAN might be excessive.

 The Windows Block Storage driver works with OpenStack Compute on any hypervisor.
-It includes snapshotting support and the "boot from volume" feature.
+It includes snapshotting support and the ``boot from volume`` feature.

 This driver creates volumes backed by fixed-type VHD images on Windows Server